2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 Ferdinand Bol (1616-1680) “Elisha refusing the gifts of Nanaam (oil painting 1661)6

 • Give thanks to Jesus for your undeserved transformation.
 This account foreshadowed Jesus’ healing of the 10 lepers.
 Only one of the 10 lepers (also a foreigner) came back to thank Jesus.
 The Jewish lepers took Jesus’ healing for granted.
-Yet the foreigner came back to thank Jesus because he saw that he did not deserve to be healed.
+But the foreigner came back to thank Jesus because he saw that he did not deserve to be healed.
 “15 Now one of them, when he saw that he had been healed, turned back, glorifying God with a loud voice, 16 and he fell on his face at His feet, giving thanks to Him.
 And he was a Samaritan.
 17 Then Jesus answered and said, ‘Were there not ten cleansed?
 But the nine—where are they?”’
 (Lk.
 17:15-17).
 The Samaritan saw himself as a sinner who needed Jesus’ mercy and grace.
 Like the Samaritan, do you remember to stop and thank Jesus for all His acts of mercy and grace in your life?

 • Confess Jesus as your Lord and Savior.
 Naaman’s conversion included a public declaration of faith in Yahweh.
 By his faith, God healed him: “And He said to her, ‘Daughter, your faith has made you well; go in peace and be healed of your affliction.”’
 (Mk.
 5:34).
 His public confession was similar to those of Rahab “When we heard it, our hearts melted and no courage remained in any man any longer because of you; for the LORD your God, He is God in heaven above and on earth beneath.”
 (Josh.
 2:11) and Ruth: “But Ruth said, ‘ . . .
 Your people shall be my people, and your God, my God.”’
 (Ruth 1:16).
 Moses also made a similar declaration: “Know therefore today, and take it to your heart, that the LORD, He is God in heaven above and on the earth below; there is no other.”
 (Dt.
 4:39).
 The Jews had also seen God perform many miracles.
-Yet, his faith exceeded the Jews’ faith because most had succumbed to Baal worship.
+But his faith exceeded the Jews’ faith because most had succumbed to Baal worship.

 6. Righteousness: God Expects You to Walk in Righteousness & Integrity.
 2 Kgs.
 5:20-24.